Sideshow Bob: Creation

-Sideshow Bob first appeared in "The Telltale Head", the eighth episode of season one.
+Sideshow Bob first appeared in "The Telltale Head", the eighth episode of season 1.
 His design was relatively simple compared to later incarnations, and his hairstyle was rounded.
 However, towards the end of the episode, he appears again, in a panning shot of a crowd, with his familiar hairstyle.
-His second appearance, and first major one, was in season one's twelfth episode "Krusty Gets Busted", written by Jay Kogen and Wallace Wolodarsky.
+His second appearance, and first major one, was in season 1's twelfth episode "Krusty Gets Busted", written by Jay Kogen and Wallace Wolodarsky.
 Bob's design was updated for "Krusty Gets Busted"; as the episode's animation style evolved, director Brad Bird made the character of Sideshow Bob sleeker and more refined, to fit Grammer's voice technique.
 Following the re-design, animators tried to redraw his scenes in "The Telltale Head", but had insufficient time before the show was produced.

 Bob has no lines of dialogue during the first half of "Krusty Gets Busted"; the character's only communication takes the form of a slide whistle.
 This was designed to make Bob appear simplistic, so that when he finally spoke, viewers would be surprised to hear his sophisticated vocabulary.
 An early version of the script for "Krusty Gets Busted" called for James Earl Jones to voice Bob, but the producers instead selected Kelsey Grammer.
 For Bob's voice, Grammer performed an impression of theatre actor and director Ellis Rabb.
 Grammer had once worked for Rabb, whose "lamenting tones became [the] foundation for Sideshow Bob".

 Sideshow Bob's full name is Robert Underdunk Terwilliger.
 His last name was first revealed in "Black Widower" while his middle name was first revealed in "Sideshow Bob Roberts".
-Competing theories as to the origin of his name exist; some sources say he was named after the character Dr. Terwilliker, a megalomaniac outwitted by a boy named Bart in the film The 5,000 Fingers of Dr. T by Dr. Seuss, but others say he was named after Terwilliger Boulevard in Portland, Oregon.
-Yet another theory is that he was named after Sergeant Terwilliger and Mrs. Underdunk in the pilot episode of the TV show Hunter.
+Competing theories as to the origin of his name exist; some sources say he was named after the character Dr. Terwilliker, a megalomaniac outwitted by a boy named Bart in the film The 5,000 Fingers of Dr. T. by Dr. Seuss, but others say he was named after Terwilliger Boulevard in Portland, Oregon.
+Yet another theory is that he was named after Sergeant Terwilliger and Mrs. Onderdonk in the pilot episode of the TV show Hunter.